July 2008: Optimal Fund Management Australia granted its Australian Financial Services Licence.

 Our process is to combine intensive fundamental research with active consideration of non-fundamental factors, and is particularly interested in stock price variances from our calculated fair value range, whether below our fair value range for a stock or above it.
 We make it our business to find out why such variances are occurring, at both the fundamental (e.g. earnings, industry, or peer valuation dynamics) and market (typically liquidity or sponsorship changes) levels

 Across our investment strategies, ARCO employs and strictly adheres to clear risk parameters that consider among other things, the following:

-The ARCO Absolute Return Fund and Optimal Australia Absolute Trust may also use Index Futures contracts (derivatives) to hedge market risk, if ARCO consider it appropriate, to protect investors from the possibility of stock price declines.
+The ARCO Absolute Return Fund (the ‘Fund’, issued by The Trust Company RE Services Ltd) and the ARCO Absolute Trust (the ‘Trust’) may also use Index Futures contracts (derivatives) to hedge market risk, if ARCO consider it appropriate, to protect investors from the possibility of stock price declines.

-Further, the fund’s level of net equity risk exposure (defined as long market value less short market value) is governed by its assessment of market and macroeconomic risks, and systemic shock factors.
-Under its Trust Deed, the fund has the capacity to have 60% of net assets invested net long or net short, if ARCO believes that market conditions warrant such a strategy.
-In practice, since inception, the fund has ranged from net asset exposure of between -20% to +30%, with an average of +7%.
+Further, the Fund and the Trust’s level of net equity risk exposure (defined as long market value less short market value) is governed by its assessment of market and macroeconomic risks, and systemic shock factors.
+Under its Trust Deed, each of the Fund and the Trust has the capacity to have 60% of net assets invested net long or net short, if ARCO believes that market conditions warrant such a strategy.
+In practice, since inception in 2008, the Trust has ranged from net asset exposure of between -20% to +30%, with an average of +5%.